hmchen47/DataScience/Notes/a08-FeatureEng.md

   + width of intervals: $\text{width} = \frac{\max - \min}{N}$
   + $N$ parameter:
     + the number of intervals
-    + determined exprimentally - no rules of thumb here
+    + determined experimentally - no rules of thumb here
   + considerations
     + not improving the values spread
     + handling outliers